pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_message-actions.md

 ```

 Parameters:
-- channel: String.
-Required.
-Channel name to remove the message action from.
+- channel (String, required): Channel name to remove the message action from.
-- message_timetoken: Integer.
-Required.
-Timetoken of the target message.
+- message_timetoken (Integer, required): Timetoken of the target message.
-- action_timetoken: Integer.
-Required.
-Timetoken of the message action to remove.
+- action_timetoken (Integer, required): Timetoken of the message action to remove.
-- http_sync: Boolean.
-Optional.
-Default: false.
-When true, executes synchronously and returns an array of envelopes.
+- http_sync (Boolean, default: false): When true, executes synchronously and returns an array of envelopes.
-- callback: Lambda (one parameter).
-Optional.
-Invoked for each envelope (for async calls, use value to retrieve the envelope).
+- callback (Lambda accepting one parameter): Invoked for each envelope (for async calls, use value to retrieve the envelope).

 ### Sample code[​](#sample-code-1)